leohaenerpope/CS408-Project-Real/docs/README.md

 configuring, and deploying the application on an AWS EC2 instance.
 The application uses Docker for containerization and simplified deployment.

-The application itself is a NBA Player Matchup Notes Tracker.
-Users are able to create players with names, and then create matchup notes for the players against other existing players.
-Users can track different stats about how players do against each other on specific dates, including points, assists, rebounds, general notes.
-As of now, the database system is universal (no account system, just a global database) so users share their information with others.

 - [Development Guide (Docker)](dev-node/README.md)
 - [Deployment Guide (Docker)](deploy-docker/README.md)